-Property valuations (assessments) are determined on true values as arrived at by a cost approach, market data approach and capitalization of net income, where appropriate.
+Property valuations (assessments) are determined on true values as arrived at by a cost approach, market data approach and capitalization of net income where appropriate.
 Current assessments are the results of new assessments on a like basis with established comparable properties for newly assessed or purchased properties.
-This method assures equitable treatment to like property owners, but it often results in a divergence of the assessment ratio to true value.
-Because of the changes in property resale values, annual adjustments could not keep pace with the changing values.
-A revaluation of all property in the City was last completed in 2010, effective for tax year 2011.
+This method assures equitable treatment to like property owners.
+For 2017 the director's assessment ratio for the City was responsibly close to 100% at 98.83%.

-Upon the filing of certified adopted budgets by the City's local school district and the County, the tax rate is struck by the Cape May County Board of Taxation (the "County Board of Taxation") based on the certified amounts in each of the taxing districts for collection to fund the budgets.
-The statutory provision for the assessment of property, the levying of taxes and the collection thereof are set forth in N.J.S.A.
+Upon the filing of certified adopted budgets by the City's Local School District and the County, the tax rate is struck by the County Board of Taxation based on the certified amounts in each of the taxing districts for collection to fund the budgets.
+The statutory provision for the assessment of property, levying of taxes and the collection thereof are set forth in N.J.S.A.
 54:4-1 et seq.
 Special taxing districts are permitted in New Jersey for various special services rendered to the properties located within the special districts.

-Tax bills are typically mailed annually in June or following the adoption of the State budget, at which time state aid is certified, by the City's Tax Collector.
-The taxes are due August 1 and November 1, respectively, and are adjusted to reflect the current calendar year's total tax liability.
+Tax bills are mailed annually in June by the City.
+The taxes are due August 1 and November 1 respectively, and are adjusted to reflect the current calendar year's total tax liability.
 The preliminary taxes due February 1 and May 1 of the succeeding year are based upon one-half of the current year's total tax.

-Tax installments not paid on or before the due date are subject to interest penalties of 8% per annum on the first \$1,500.00 of the delinquency and 18% per annum on any amount in excess of \$1,500.00 and if a delinquency (including interest) is in excess of \$10,000.00 and remains in arrears after December 31, an additional flat penalty of 6% shall be charged against the delinquency.
-These interest rates and penalties are the highest permitted under New Jersey statutes.
-Delinquent taxes open for one year or more are annually included in a tax sale in accordance with New Jersey statutes.
+Tax installments not paid on or before the due date are subject to interest penalties of 8% per annum on the first \$1,500.00 of the delinquency and 18% per annum on any amount in excess of \$1,500.00.
+These interest rates and penalties are the highest permitted under New Jersey Statutes.
+Delinquent taxes open for one year or more are annually included in a tax sale in accordance with New Jersey Statues.